alpha8eta/qurious-ai/replit.md

 ## Overview

-Morphic is an AI-powered search engine with a generative UI built on Next.js.
+Qurious AI is an AI-powered search engine with a generative UI built on Next.js.
 The application provides intelligent search capabilities with multiple providers (Tavily, SearXNG, Exa) and presents results through AI-generated interfaces.
 Users can interact with different AI models, view detailed search results, and manage chat history with optional authentication through Supabase.

 ## User Preferences